 To the editor:

-Though the resolution to censure Chairman Robert Doherty was struck down, it is abundantly clear from his repugnant behavior that not only was a censure deserved, Mr. Doherty is not …
+Though the resolution to censure Chairman Robert Doherty was struck down, it is abundantly clear from his repugnant behavior that not only was a censure deserved, Mr. Doherty is …

 To the editor: